 Author has written 31 stories for Doctor Who, Firefly, Castle, and Lord of the Rings.

 A former software consultant who enjoys good sci-fi and fantasy stories as well as mainstream and classic fiction.
 My favourite writer is Charles Dickens.
-My favourite living writer is shifting towards Stephen King, who, scares aside, I look at as a literary, modern-day Norman Rockwell.
-Other writers whose work I enjoy greatly include John Scalzi, Neil Gaiman and Guy Gavriel Kay, Jo Walton, and Connie Willis.
+My favourite living writer is shifting towards Stephen King, who, scares aside, seems a literary, modern-day Norman Rockwell.
+Other writers whose work I enjoy greatly include John Scalzi, Neil Gaiman, Guy Gavriel Kay, Jo Walton, and Connie Willis.

 You can catch me on Twitter: @SelimPensFctn and at my blog: